US$ 360Get OfferEnquire

 Autumn: Autumn starts from mid-September to late November.
 The temperature is not too hot and not too cold.
 It is very pleasant weather.
 Autumn is one of the best seasons for the Poon Hill trek.

 Winter: Winter starts from late November to March.
-During the trekking time, it might snow at Ghorepani; however, if you are prepared well, you can trek in Poon Hill.
+During the trekking time, it might snow at Ghorepani; however, if you are well-prepared, you can trek to Poon Hill.
 The weather will be clear in the morning and before noon.

 Poon Hill Trek: Wildlife, Birds, and Botanical Wonders

-Poon Hill 3 days trek allows visitors to enjoy nature, watch various animals and plants and enjoy the breathtaking views of the mountains.
+The Poon Hill 3-day trek allows visitors to enjoy nature, watch various animals and plants, and enjoy the breathtaking views of the mountains.
 While on this trek, trekkers will experience weather that ranges from subtropical to subalpine climates.
 We mostly come across rhododendron while walking the trail, yet we see other plants as well: orange trees, many kinds of oak, pine trees, bamboo, maples, wild orchids, Himalayan white violet, grand viburnum, and other plants.

 Despite the chance to observe a rare animal, some common residents of the trek are yellow-throated martens, orange-bellied Himalayan squirrels, leopard cats, barking deer, and others.
-Interestingly, Poon Hill happens to be a great place to see birds like Long Tailed Minivet, Bulbul, Black Eagle, Black-throated Tit, Blue whistling thrush, Eurasian Cuckoo, Golden-throated Barbet, Green Backed Tit, Green-tailed Sunbird, Hill Partridge, Himalayan Griffon, Kalij Pheasant, Forktail, Oriental Turtle Dove, Rufous gorged flycatcher, etc.
+Interestingly, Poon Hill happens to be a great place to see birds like the long-tailed minivet, Bulbul, Black Eagle, Black-throated Tit, Blue whistling thrush, Eurasian Cuckoo, Golden-throated Barbet, green-backed tit, Green-tailed Sunbird, Hill Partridge, Himalayan Griffon, Kalij Pheasant, Forktail, Oriental Turtle Dove, rufous-gorged flycatcher, etc.

 Cultural Experience on the Poon Hill Trek – Villages and Local Life